adzguy/adzguy/README.md

 ### Hi there 👋

-- 🔭 Currently working on Appointment Reminder App
+- 🔭 Currently working on myself
-- 🌱 Learning VueJS & Django & Microservices
+- 🌱 Learning Microservices
 - 💬 Ask me about Tech
 - 📫 How to reach me: [Twitter](https://twitter.com/imadzguy)